n3m6/fillip/README.md

 ### fillip.apicall(req, res)
   Invoke this method to let the middleware handle the request.
 Pass in express's request & response.

+## Limitations

+  - Currently supports only one parameter URL (eg. /api/hello/:hellid )
+  - Logging functionality does not work yet

 ## License